Why is my Amcache.hve empty?

 -TaskName 'Microsoft Compatibility Appraiser' |

-Select-Object State, LastRunTime, LastTaskResult
+Select State, LastRunTime, LastTaskResult

 reg query 'HKLM\SOFTWARE\Policies\Microsoft\Windows\DataCollection' /v AllowTelemetry

-Signs the appraiser is disabled:
+Signs it's disabled:

 • Task State = Disabled.

-• LastRunTime matches the host's install date or a long-ago date.
+• LastRunTime matches the host's install date.

-• AllowTelemetry = 0 (especially on Servers).
+• AllowTelemetry = 0, especially on Servers.

 2. The host is freshly installed#

-A freshly-imaged Windows host has a near-empty Amcache because the appraiser hasn't run yet.
+A freshly imaged Windows host has a near-empty Amcache because the appraiser hasn't run yet.

-Server cadences are much slower than workstations:
+Cadences are much slower than workstations:

-Host type Appraiser cadence
+Host Appraiser cadence

-Workstation (Windows 10/11) ~24 hours
+Workstation (Win 10/11) ~24 hours

 Server with Desktop Experience 2-5 days